attilahorvath/ecsys/README.md

 - Sprite frame-by-frame animations
 - Trail component (ball trail)
 - Consolidate components (position-size-offset-constraints?)
+- Look into [Electron](https://github.com/atom/electron) for creating desktop games with Ecsys
+- Set up some build system to automatically generate minified version of the code
+- Make more sample games

 Ecsys is licensed under the included MIT license.